cunybpl/nycet_pnp/src/content/guides/systems/water-cooled-chiller.md

 ### Expansion Valve

-The expansion valve depressurizes the warm refrigerant between the condenser and evaporator to reduce the temperature of the refrigerant, then the cold refrigerant is delivered to the evaporator to pick up more heat from the [chilled water loop](/documents/systems/chilled-water-loop).
+The expansion valve depressurizes the warm refrigerant between the condenser and evaporator to reduce the temperature of the refrigerant.
+Then, the cold refrigerant is delivered to the evaporator to pick up more heat from the [chilled water loop](/documents/systems/chilled-water-loop).

 ## Evaluation of Energy Consumption